-In 1960, a collection of 372 dwarf conifer specimens was presented to the Arboretum by Effie V. Nobel.
+In 1960, a collection of 372 dwarf conifer specimens was presented to the Arboretum by Effie V. Noble.
 At the time, it was one of the most important collections of dwarf conifers in the United States.
-Mrs. Nobel and her late husband, James E. Nobel spent a good portion of their lives searching for rare and unusual dwarf plants.
+Mrs. Noble and her late husband, James E. Noble spent a good portion of their lives searching for rare and unusual dwarf plants.
 The dwarf conifers in this collection are all naturally dwarf, not trained or contrived like Japanese bonsai.
 This location is ideal consisting of protected slopes surrounding a reflecting pond.
-Currently, there are over 100 species of conifers in the James Nobel Dwarf Conifer Garden.
+Currently, there are over 100 species of conifers in the James Noble Dwarf Conifer Garden.

 Dawn Redwood Grove